Financial Aid FAQs

 6. What is a financial aid package?

-Hilbert financial aid counselors put together a financial aid package for students.
+The Director of Student Financial Aid puts together a financial aid package for students.
 Most receive a combination of different types of aid rather than just one kind.
 Students may have a package that includes grant, loan money, work-study, and possibly scholarships.

 7. What forms are needed to apply for financial aid?